Promoting health? It's all in the game

 "Simulation is currently transforming medical education," he said.
 "It allows doctors to enhance and practice their skills as often as they like, unlike traditional learning which is often done via medical conferences where the learner is more passive and training is dependent on knowledge transfer."

-"Modern medical education is becoming far more learner-centred, putting learners at the core and making them actively participate.
+"Modern medical education is becoming far more learner-centered, putting learners at the core and making them actively participate.
 One way of doing that is simulation."

-Indeed major drug makers, GlaxoSmithKline (GSK.L) and Pfizer (PFE.N) among them, have reported success with campaigns centred around gamification designed first to attract, and then teach, doctors and other health workers.
+Indeed major drugmakers, GlaxoSmithKline and Pfizer among them, have reported success with campaigns centered around gamification designed first to attract, and then teach, doctors and other health workers.

 GSK won a marketing award for an online game called "Paper to Patient" designed to help doctors learn about important but rather tiresome policy changes on how to manage patients with an illness called chronic obstructive pulmonary disease.

-And a Pfizer game called "Back in Play" - designed to help players spot early signs of a progressive form of arthritis called ankylosing spondylitis - won an award for public education.
+And a Pfizer game called "Back in Play" - designed to help players spot early signs of a progressive form of arthritis called enclosing spondylitis - won an award for public education.

 RUN YOUR OWN DRUG COMPANY